s14321k/Interview-Qusions-markdowns/SpringBoot.md

 ## Is REST API stateless or stateful?
 - A. REST APIs are stateless because, rather than relying on the server remembering previous requests, REST applications require each request to contain all of the information necessary for the server to understand it.

+## Spring integration using RestTemplate
+- Classes and methods used
+  -

 ## Spring Boot Architecture
 - ![img_13.png](images/img_13.png)